AuReMe/esmecata/README.md

 ├── reference_proteins
 │   └── Cluster_1.tsv
 │   └── ...
+├── reference_proteins_consensus_fasta
+│   └── Cluster_1.faa
+│   └── ...
+├── reference_proteins_representative_fasta
+│   └── Cluster_1.faa
+│   └── ...
 ├── proteome_cluster_tax_id.tsv
 ````

+The `cluster_founds` contains one tsv file per `observation_name` and these files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
+The first protein occurs two time: one as the representative member of the cluster and a second time as a member of the cluster.

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated to a taxon.
 If the raio is equal to 1, it means that all the proteomes are representated by a protein in the cluster, 0.5 means that half of the proteoems are representated in the cluster.
 This score is used when giving the `-t` argument.